 No additional documents are required for incorporation.
-The documents will not state the identity of the directors or shareholders therefore maintaining privacy.
+The documents will not state the identity of the directors or shareholders, therefore maintaining privacy.

-After company is duly registered, the corporate documents will be mailed to a destination specified on the order form.
+After the company is duly registered, the corporate documents will be mailed to a destination specified on the order form.
 You can now open a bank account in a bank of your choosing around the globe, or we can introduce you to one in our network.

-More About BVI company
+More About BVI companies

-BVI Offshore companies and trusts are still highly relevant, although there may not be the new offerings of LLC’s and asset protection trusts afforded by other more modern jurisdictions such as Nevis – the jurisdiction is far from antiquated.
+BVI Offshore companies and trusts are still highly relevant, although there may not be the new offerings of LLCs and asset protection trusts afforded by other more modern jurisdictions such as Nevis – the jurisdiction is far from antiquated.
 In fact, the age of the BVI as a tax haven seems to be a strength more than a weakness in most respects.

 Bearer shares used to make an account anonymous – whereby whoever held the blank shares would control the company.
 Nowadays, this is essentially an exercise in futility as the registered agent on the file will always retain the name of the directors and shareholders on the company file.
 BVI is still about as private as you can get, and your name can’t be searched – as there is no corporate database.
 Just don’t believe anyone who tells you their offshore company is a ‘secret’ account.
-Essentially, those type of accounts are all but closed.
+Essentially, those type of accounts is all but closed.